 The staff members who will accompany hunters are very experienced, and it is important for hunters to listen to and trust their guides for a successful hunt.
-Most hunting will be conducted on a ratio of one hunter to one guide; however, multiple guides will accompany each hunter if the staff is available.
+Most Marco Polo hunting will be conducted on a ratio of two guides per hunter.
 Hunters must understand that most of the camp staff does not speak English.
 An interpreter will be in camp for the duration of the hunt, but it is uncommon for the interpreter to accompany hunters while in the field.

 Hunting Marco Polo sheep and ibex require rifles capable of shooting accurately up to and beyond 400 yards.
 Crosswind and angle compensation are always variables while hunting here.
 We recommend flat-shooting rifles in the .270 to .300 caliber, but it is strongly recommended that hunters arrive with a weapon that they are intimately familiar with shooting.
 Most shots will be between 200 and 400 yards; however, more opportunities will present themselves to hunters who have the ability to extend their range beyond 400 yards.